 The title character of Puella Magi Madoka Magica has some of this going on.
 After she saves Kyubey from Homura, she starts coming across witch labyrinths on a regular basis, her friend Hitomi gets hypnotized by a witch and nearly commits suicide, and so on, and she isn't even a Magical Girl yet.
 Her insanely high potential magical power probably has something to do with it.

 The 104 Trainee Squad in Attack on Titan have ridiculous luck, lampshaded by Jean, considering all the things that has happened to them.
-Among their numbers are: the last half-Asian (Mikasa), five Titan shifters (Eren, Annie, Reiner, Bertlolt, Ymir) (and from that number, there is Eren as the Coordinate and Ymir as a shifter who regained her human form) and a Heroic Bastard from a noble house (Krista/Historia).
+Among their numbers are: the last half-Asian (Mikasa), five Titan shifters (Eren, Annie, Reiner, Bertlolt, Ymir) (and from that number, there is Eren as the Coordinate and Ymir as a Wild Card with knowledge of the Titan's secrets) and a Heroic Bastard from a noble house (Krista/Historia).

 John Constantine has spent most of his life as a weirdness magnet, as have many of his ancestors.
 It seems to run in the blood...

 Oh it's worse then that.
 Turns out John's unborn twin is using synchronicity (the ability to warp reality, making things work out for him that comes with being the "Laughing Magican") to screw with John's life.
 The twin uses the power to attract all the bad stuff that happens to John whilst using the power to stop him dying from it (neatly explaining all the bad stuff that happens to everyone around him but John manages to escape).
 Why may you ask?
 So John will give up, commit mental suicide and allow the twin to take over